ellnathan/ellnathan/README.md

 **Degree:** ✈️ Graduated in Aerospace Technology with Pilot Stuides

-**Career:** 📊Worked in the aviation industry before transitioning to a career Data Quality Analytics
+**Career:** 📊 Worked in the aviation industry before transitioning to a career Data Quality Analytics

 **Interests:** 💻 SQL and Python (still learning the latter)